mmistakes/minimal-mistakes/_posts/2015-01-1-Chipotle-locations.md

 	<figcaption></figcaption>
 </figure>

 Another variable I considered was age.
 The median age of Chipotle consumers is 37.
 Four years shy 41, the national median age.
-The histogram below shows how the average age of Zip Codes with a Chipotle restaurant is a sample of the national data set.
+Just like the previous two graphics, the graph below shows how the average age of Zip Codes with a Chipotle restaurant is a sample of the national data set.

 <figure>
 	<a href="/images/Chipotle/Age_histogram.jpeg"><img src="/images/Chipotle/Age_histogram.jpeg"></a>